Anxiety has become one of the most common challenges of modern life. However, did you know that your diet can be a powerful tool in combating anxiety?

 Zinc: Mood-Regulating Mineral

-Zinc is essential for proper neurotransmitter function and brain signaling, both of which are necessary for mood regulation.
+Zinc plays a key role in neurotransmitter function and brain signaling, both of which are necessary for mood regulation.
+Low levels of zinc have been linked to anxiety, depression, and other mood disorders.

 Top food sources: